AI Agent List Management with LystBot

 I also run a similar script that creates a fresh "Week of [date]" todo list every Monday with recurring items: review budget, check analytics, back up photos.
 The repeating tasks that otherwise live in my head.

 The combination of scheduled automation (cron + API) and ad-hoc additions (AI agent + MCP) covers both the predictable and the spontaneous.
-That's what makes this setup stick.
+That's what makes ai agent list management stick.
 For more automation ideas using the REST API, see our post on grocery list API automations.

 LystBot is free.
 The API is free.
-No paid tiers, no OAuth wrestling, no rate limit walls.
+No paid tiers, no OAuth, no rate limit walls.
+Your AI agent can manage lists the moment you connect it.